-In essence, Torso is basically David Fincher's Zodiac meets The Untouchables, with a little bit of Alan Moore's comic, From Hell thrown in for good measure.
-Though the main narrative is largely a fictional account of the killings and the police efforts to stop the killer, many of the key details of the case and the persons involved remain the same, making for a largely factual, chilling look into one of the most notorious unsolved cases in American history.
+In essence, Torso fuses David Fincher's Zodiac with The Untouchables, with a little bit of Alan Moore's comic about Jack the Ripper thrown in for good measure.
+Though the main narrative is a fictional account of the killings and the police efforts to stop the killer, many of the key details of the case and the persons involved remain the same, making for a chilling look into one of the most notorious unsolved murder cases in American history.

-Not to be confused with the 1995 slasher of the same name starring Clint Howard (a movie so weird, you'll find yourself thinking “What the hell was that?” at pretty much every scene), this vastly underrated Image horror series is unlike anything you'll ever read.
-The premise is fairly simple: it's an anthology comic following different characters every issue, who all share one common thread: they've all had some sort of unusual encounter with an omnipotent ice cream man, who may be a god, a demon, an alien, or a monster disguised as a human being.
+Not to be confused with the 1995 slasher of the same name starring Clint Howard, this underrated Image horror comic is unlike anything else in its field.
+It has a simple premise: the anthology comic follows different characters in every issue, all of whom share one thing in common–they've all had some sort of unusual encounter with an omnipotent ice cream man, who may be a god, a demon, an alien, or a monster disguised as a human being.

 “Hellboy” by Mike Mignola

-With the exception of a few select characters, new superheroes aren't really able to become as well-known as already-established household names like Superman, Spider-Man, or Batman.
-With the in-depth horror-based world of his fictional universe, however, Mike Mignola managed to overcome that obstacle, establishing his most famous creation, Hellboy, firmly in the world of pop culture, and elevating Mignola to near iconic status in the comics field.
+With the exception of a few select characters, new superheroes have a tough time accruing the same popularity as household names like Superman, Spider-Man, or Batman.
+With the in-depth horror-based world of his fictional universe, however, Mike Mignola managed to overcome that obstacle, establishing his most famous creation, Hellboy, firmly in the world of pop culture.

-Mignola's hit horror series follows Hellboy, a (more or less) kind-spirited demon from Hell and an agent of the Bureau for Paranormal Research and Defense, a government organization tasked with fighting off supernatural monsters that threaten mankind's existence.
-Partnering with hyper-intelligent fish-human hybrids, unstable pyrokinetics, were-jaguars, and ectoplasmic spirits, Hellboy and his fellow agents at the BPRD battle demons, Nazis, witches, and other folkloric, otherworldly, and occult-based creatures attempting to destroy the world.
+Mignola's horror series follows Hellboy, a kind-hearted demon and an agent of the Bureau for Paranormal Research and Defense, a government organization tasked with fighting off supernatural monsters that threaten mankind's existence.
+Partnering with hyper-intelligent fish-human hybrids, unstable pyrokinetics, were-jaguars, and ectoplasmic spirits, Hellboy and his fellow agents at the B.P.R.D. battle demons, Nazis, witches, and other occult-based creatures attempting to destroy the world.

-Through Guillermo del Toro‘s later film adaptations starring Ron Perlman (and to a lesser extent the underwhelming 2019 movie starring David Harbour), the character of Hellboy has managed to become increasingly well-known among large-scale audiences.
-However, his original appearance in Mignola's first series remains a modern-day classic among comic book fans, with fantastic stories rooted in folklore, 1940s' pulp adventure magazines, and Lovecraftian cosmic horror.
+Through Guillermo del Toro‘s later film adaptations starring Ron Perlman (and to a lesser extent the underwhelming 2019 movie starring David Harbour), the character of Hellboy has become more and more well-known among large-scale audiences.
+However, his initial appearance in Mignola's first series remains a modern-day classic among comic book fans, with fantastic stories rooted in folklore, 1940s pulp adventure magazines, and Lovecraftian cosmic horror.

 There's no single easy description for Marvel's horror series, The Tomb of Dracula.
-Some issues of the comic are good, some are very good, and some are just decent, with notably dated dialogue or panel descriptions that make for some pretty stiff reading (although, given the time that it came out, that flaw is perfectly understandable and definitely worth looking past).
+Some issues of the comic are good, some are very good, and some are just decent, others bearing dated dialogue or panel descriptions that make for some pretty stiff reading (although, given the time it came out, that flaw is understandable).
 The quality of the comic largely depends on the particular issue's writer.

-However, if you're looking for a cheat code of sorts to get your hands on the best stories The Tomb of Dracula offers, look for any of the many issues written by comics legend, Marv Wolfman, with his Tomb stories commonly seen as the best the comic ever put out.
-Before Wolfman, the series was pretty inconsistent and choppy (although the artwork remained great throughout, with plenty of bright colors bursting off the page, making each panel look like a piece of pop art).
-When Wolfman took over, however, he managed to steer the series into a clear direction, crafting a story that perfectly built and developed the gothic tone of Stoker's original novel and managed to introduce some new elements to the story as well (such as his famed expert vampire-hunter, Blade).
+However, for anyone looking for a cheat code of sorts to get their hands on the best stories The Tomb of Dracula has to offer, look for the issues written by comics legend Marv Wolfman, with his Tomb stories seen as some of the greatest the comic ever put out.
+With Wolfman in charge, he steered the once-choppy series into a clear direction, crafting a story that developed the gothic tone of Stoker's original novel and introduced quite a few new elements (like his famed vampire-hunter, Blade).

 “The Walking Dead” by Robert Kirkman, Tony Moore and Charlie Adlard